apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: lolcow_latest.sif

 Thus use of Singularity's ``pull`` command results in the *local* file copy in SIF, namely ``lolcow_latest.sif``.
 Layers of the image from the Docker Hub are copied locally as OCI blobs.
-OCI is the acronym for the `Open Containers Initiative <https://www.opencontainers.org/>`_ - an independent organization whose mandate is to develop open standards relating to containerization.
+OCI is an acronym for the `Open Containers Initiative <https://www.opencontainers.org/>`_ - an independent organization whose mandate is to develop open standards relating to containerization.
 To date, standardization efforts have focused on container formats and runtimes; it is the former that is emphasized here.
-Stated simply, an OCI blob is content that can be addressed; in other words, *each* layer of a Docker image is rendered as an OCI blob as illustrated in the ``pull`` example above.
+Stated simply, an **OCI blob** is content that can be addressed; in other words, *each* layer of a Docker image is rendered as an OCI blob as illustrated in the ``pull`` example above.
 To facilitate interoperation with the Docker Hub, the Singularity core makes use of  the ``containers/image`` `library <https://github.com/containers/image/>`_ - "... a set of Go libraries aimed at working in various way[s] with containers' images and container image registries."

 ..
 TODO minor - fix appearance of above link